How to get the most out of the customer reviews with an Airtable system

 This is the Airtable system modified to store reviews in a way where you can easily find out everything that was said.

-This table inside of the Customer Care base has the following columns.
+This table inside the Customer Care base has the following columns.

 Name of the record – Enables you to easily keep track of reviews by using a numbered list